-The port of Klaipeda, 175 mi/280 km northwest of Vilnius and today a fishing and manufacturing center, is Lithuania's oldest city (it dates from the seventh century).
+The port of Klaipeda, a fishing and manufacturing center 175 mi/280 km northwest of Vilnius, is Lithuania's oldest city, dating from the seventh century.
 Although much of its original architecture has been destroyed through the years, the city has a distinctly Germanic look from its 700 years of Prussian rule, when it was called Memel.
 In 1806, Memel even had a brief spell as the capital of Prussia.

 Request Full Destination Guide

 To request access to the full version of this destination guide, please provide your email address below.
 Your email address will only be used for verification purposes and will not be used for marketing purposes.

 |Copyright ©2012 Northstar Travel Media LLC.
 All Rights Reserved.|